leo1025/ioseflcasas.com/README.md

 ### Alpha work progress
 <img src="img/v1.png" width="800" height="450">
+#### Hello World!
+- Running a very basic Hello World prompt with a bit of styling.
+- Header being separate from the body.
+- Color scheme will not change from here.
+Dark theme all the way!

 <img src="img/v2.png" width="800" height="450">
+#### Beginning to add content
+- Some sectioning was getting underway as I was learning wrappers and CSS classes.
+- Attempting to work with buttons and links.
+- Made a very simple logo but ended up chosing to not have a logo at challenge.
+- As can be seen, was doing my best to learn from other websites.

 <img src="img/v3.png" width="800" height="450">
+#### Design going along.
+- Drew a rough design on paper, inspired by Pascal, with his one pager.
+- Gawdiness being my goal, I'll be adding it all into a basic resume/portfolio site.

 ### Beta Version 1.0